 2.8.4 Roster Changes

-Roster changes may be made at any point during or in between seasons except during the time a team has queued for their match, during live matches, or once the playoffs have begun.
+Roster changes may be made at any point during or in between seasons except during the time a team has queued for their match, during live matches, or once the playoffs have been seeded.

 2.8.5.
 HSEL Premier Participants

-- A participant (player/roster) currently competing in Premier may not concurrently compete with a different roster for the same game/format in any other HSEL event, including, but not limited to HSEL Training Grounds and HSEL Majors.
+• A participant (player/roster) currently competing in Premier may not concurrently compete with a different roster for the same game/format in any other HSEL event, including, but not limited to HSEL Intramural and HSEL Majors.

-- School teams with a participating HSEL Premier roster are permitted to “promote” a student currently competing on a Majors/Training Grounds roster for the same game to the Premier roster.
-Once a promoted student has played at least two Premier matches, they will be considered an official member of the Premier roster and can no longer concurrently participate in Majors or Training Grounds events for the same game.
+• School Organizations with a participating HSEL Premier roster are permitted to “promote” a student currently competing on a Majors/Training Grounds roster for the same game to the Premier roster.
+Once a promoted student has played at least two Premier matches, they will be considered an official member of the Premier roster and can no longer concurrently participate in Majors or Intramural events for the same game.

-- Multiple participants (rosters/players) from the same school team may play in the qualifiers, but only one participant from each school team may qualify for HSEL Premier regular seasons.
-If multiple rosters (or multiple Brawlhalla participants) would qualify from one school, only the participant with the highest leaderboard placement at the conclusion of the qualifiers will advance.
+• Multiple participants (rosters/players) from the same school Organization may play in the qualifiers, but only a maximum of 2 participants from each school Organization may qualify for HSEL Premier regular seasons.
+If more than 2 would qualify from one Organization, the 2 highest-placed participants at the conclusion of the qualifiers will advance.

 Any Premier participants found in violation of rule 2.8.5 will be removed from all HSEL competitions for the remainder of the season.